NBA, players reach deal to open season Dec. 22, play 72-game schedule

 “The Board of Player Representatives of the National Basketball Players Association (NBPA) has tentatively approved a start date of December 22, 2020 for the 2020-2021 NBA season and a 72-game schedule,” the NBPA said in a statement Thursday night.

-While the NBA and the NBPA are in the middle of a collective bargaining agreement that runs through 2023-24, the two sides have repeatedly renegotiated terms due to the coronavirus pandemic.
+While the NBA and the NBPA are in the middle of a collective bargaining agreement that runs through 2023-24, the two sides have repeatedly renegotiated terms because of the coronavirus pandemic.
 They spent months planning and executing the bubble at Disney World over the summer and recommitted to talks shortly after the Finals concluded in October.

 The agreed-upon schedule represents a quick turnaround from last year, with opening night set for just 73 days after the final game of the Finals.
 By comparison, 132 days passed between the final game of the 2019 Finals and the start of last season.
-The NBA is attempting to make up for lost time after the coronavirus prompted a four-month shutdown on March 11.
+The NBA is attempting to make up for lost time after the coronavirus prompted a four-month shutdown March 11.

-Initially, the two sides had floated the possibility of a January or February start to the season, but the NBA reversed its position once it became clear that the coronavirus’s ongoing spread would make it extremely difficult, if not impossible, to host large amounts of fans in arenas this season.
+Initially, the two sides floated the possibility of a January or February start to the season, but the NBA reversed its position once it became clear that the ongoing spread of the virus would make it extremely difficult, if not impossible, to host large amounts of fans in arenas this season.

-The players union had initially been reluctant to move so quickly through the offseason and had preferred starting on Martin Luther King Jr. Day, in large part because of the physical and mental toll of the bubble.
-But delaying the start until January could have cost the NBA as much as $1 billion, ESPN.com reported, and the players had little tolerance for further hits to their pocketbooks as the clock ticked on their decision.
+The players’ union initially was reluctant to move so quickly through the offseason and preferred starting on Martin Luther King Jr. Day, in large part because of the physical and mental toll of the bubble.
+But delaying the start until January could have cost the NBA as much as $1 billion, ESPN.com reported, and the players had little tolerance for further hits to their wallets as the clock ticked on their decision.

-With an estimated $4 billion gameday-related revenue drop coming this season due to the coronavirus, the sides ultimately concluded they needed to maximize their television visibility by playing showcase games on Christmas Day and returning the postseason closer to its standard calendar.
+With an estimated $4 billion gameday-related revenue drop coming this season because of the coronavirus, the sides ultimately concluded they needed to maximize their television visibility by playing showcase games on Christmas Day and returning the postseason closer to its standard calendar.
 The NBA’s postseason television ratings, which were held in August, September and October this year, sagged with competition from the NFL, MLB and college football.

 Some teams will find themselves more rushed than others.
-The Los Angeles Lakers and Miami Heat will be hardest hit, as they will be asked to report to training camp just seven weeks after concluding the Finals in October.
+The Los Angeles Lakers and Miami Heat will be hardest hit; they will be asked to report to training camp just seven weeks after concluding the Finals in October.
 Lakers star LeBron James joked last week on HBO that he would be ramping up slowly.

 “I’m cherry-picking the whole first half of the season,” James said.